gislab-npo/gislab-doc/docs/general/start.rst

    :align: center
    :width: 450

-   GIS.lab Desktop, Gisquick Web and Mobile interfaces.
+   GIS.lab Desktop interface, and Gisquick Web and Mobile interfaces.

 Firstly, there is a section related to introduction called :ref:`Learning about the pieces <about>`.
 In case you feel sufficiently familiar with all the introductory parts, just skip them and go straight away to :ref:`GIS.lab Installation <gislab-installation>`.
-Section :ref:`Client Desktop layout <layout>` relates to GIS.lab client environment with GIS and no GIS applications.
+Section :ref:`Client Desktop layout <layout>` relates to GIS.lab client environment with GIS and other applications.
 To get to know about QGIS projects publishing on web, see :ref:`Gisquick <gisquick>` part.
 Chapters dedicated to provide practical skills with GIS.lab technology